 "He loved Video Games" is something that any gamer is absolutely loath to hear after someone goes on a shooting spree, which started when media linked Doom to the Columbine massacre.
 Expect to hear at least some news station say this after someone snaps and kills people, even though in many (if any at all) cases, the person never touched a game in their life, or touched a game so non-offensive there's no way it would have warped their minds to the degree that's claimed.

 Never mind the games, the systems themselves were briefly demonized in the late 90's.
-As consoles progressively became more sophisticated and powerful, there were numerous unsubstantiated claims that their CPU's could be removed by terrorists and then used as the guidance systems for remote-controlled bombs or missiles.
-In the wake of such rumor, some people seriously wanted anyone trying to buy a console to pass a background check first.
+As consoles progressively became more sophisticated and powerful, there were numerous unsubstantiated claims that their CPU's could be removed by terrorists and then used as components in bombs, missiles or other remote-control terror-devices.
+It made even less sense in that some of the parts in said consoles were not proprietary, and anyone who wanted them could just buy them straight from the manufacturer themselves.
+Nevertheless, some people got as far as demanding anyone who wanted to buy a video game system should have to pass a background check first.

 Casual games have been ruining video games since 2006 due to Nintendo's Wii console, which is what many fans will say.
 Never mind the fact that there were always casual games on the market.
 Nintendo just capitalized on it in order to make up for their poor sales of the N64 and GameCube while still appealing to their old core fanbase by making games like Super Mario Galaxy 2 and Super Smash Bros.
 Brawl.
 And, of course, it's not like the Sony Eye Toy didn't try to do the same thing... it just didn't do it as well.